Use cases

 Controlling which tasks should send success alerts is done using custom properties or via Butler's config file.

-If you prefer using New Relic One that’s possible too - sending Butler memory metrics to New Relic is super simple: Just add your New Relic credentials in the YAML config file or as command line options when starting Butler and you’re set.
+If you prefer using New Relic that's possible too - sending Butler memory metrics to New Relic is super simple: Just add your New Relic credentials in the YAML config file or as command line options when starting Butler and you're set.

 This feature is available for both Qlik Sense client-managed and Qlik Sense Cloud.